 KIPAC members are involved in answering a wide range of exciting and fundamental questions in astrophysics and cosmology.
-Some of this information can be found in this summary of our current research and of research interests of KIPAC Faculty and Senior Members.
+Some of this information can be found in this summary of our current research and of research interests of KIPAC Senior Members.
 Feel free to contact any KIPAC member about these research opportunities.

 The department pursues its research goals through every avenue -- from developing the theoretical framework with both analytical and numerical methods, to strengthening those frameworks through the design and construction of innovative instruments with the power to unlock the mysteries of the Universe, and through careful observations and data analysis of a wide range of topics with a broad range of wavelengths, from radio to gamma rays!
 As a new graduate student at KIPAC you can take full advantage of this diversity and wealth of knowledge, experience, and opportunities.

 KIPAC and the Stanford Physics Department aim to provide graduate students with research experiences early in their career.
 Students have the option of doing a research rotation with a different faculty member each quarter in their first year of study.
 KIPAC graduate students are typically immersed in research projects straight away, allowing them to gain valuable breadth in knowledge and research practices.

 KIPAC has extensive resources to support its graduate students, including computing resources, the opportunity to participate and run topical workshops, and a very active outreach program.

 KIPAC has a strong commitment to an inclusive environment, where all members are valued and supported to do their best work.
 Several KIPAC people are also active members of the Physics Department Equity and Inclusion committee, which has recently developed a five-year strategic plan on Equity & Inclusion.

 Application to be a graduate student at KIPAC is done through the Stanford Physics Department.
 Information about the application process can be found here.
 Fee waivers are available for eligible students (please start your request at least 3 weeks before the application is due).